Dental Braces Dentist - your Tooth Brace Choices

 If NO TREATMENT is really 'evidently' as good as traditional brace treatment options, as stated above in a major Cochrane review of ALL the published peer-reviewed literature, then why would so many Orthodontists be extracting healthy teeth commonly in such patients today???

-So we have to be publicly honest and admit for the majority of routine Orthodontic braces cases, there is no credible proven Oral Health gain - the majority of crowded or spacing cases are therefore Cosmetic, Psychologically pleasing and Arbitrary and the ASA are very clear if that is what the published evidence says OR cannot support proven health gain overall, then the public must be told on advertising and websites that BRACES DO NOT generally improve Oral Health !!!
+So we have to be publicly honest and admit for the majority of routine Orthodontic braces cases, there is no credible proven Intra-Oral Health gain; the majority of crowded or spacing cases are therefore Cosmetic, Psychologically pleasing and Arbitrary and the ASA are very clear if that is what the published evidence says OR that it cannot support proven oral health gain overall, then the public must be told on advertising and websites that BRACES DO NOT generally improve Intra-Oral Health !!!

-However, fortunately for patients, clinicians and COMMON SENSE there is a credible alternative known as BEST Evidence Based Medicine, as promoted by the Cochrane Collaboration to overcome the above typical research limitations, which states that the BEST outcomes are achieved by EQUALLY and FULLY considering a combination of 3 major factors - The Clinician's Experience/Opinion + The Patient's Wishes + any Published Evidence.
-See the diagram below which even the published scientific evidence agrees with, ironically:
+However, fortunately for patients, clinicians and COMMON SENSE there is a credible alternative known as BEST Evidence Based Medicine, as promoted by the Cochrane Collaboration to overcome the above typical research-biased limitations, which states that the BEST outcomes are achieved by EQUALLY and FULLY considering a combination of 3 major factors - The Clinician's Experience/Opinion + The Patient's Wishes + any Published Research Evidence.
+See the diagram below which even the published scientific evidence agrees with, for clinical options, in contrast to the current ASA limiting arbitrary position:

-Thus if the published evidence aspect is of poor quality, lacking or where it exists it's inconclusive or not credible, then overall BEST Evidence-based Medicine and Dentistry is dominated by the Clinician's Experience/Expertise and the Patient's Choice/wishes !!!
+Thus if the published evidence aspect is of poor quality, lacking or where it exists it's inconclusive or not credible, then overall BEST Evidence-based Medicine and Dentistry is dominated by the remaining two factors of Clinician's Experience/Expertise and the Patient's Choice/wishes !!!

-This is perhaps better represented proportionately, by the diagram below:
+This is perhaps better represented proportionately, by the informed-funnel diagram below:

 So which is the best TYPE of Braces for most cases?

-Learn more about how FastBraces® is revolutionising this aspect of fixed Orthodontics for many patients from day 1.
+Learn more about how FastBraces® is revolutionising this aspect of fixed Orthodontics in the USA and Worldwide for many patients from day 1.

 The third type of Braces tends to be used as an additional stage, before full fixed Braces, such as Functional Appliances or Arch expanders.